Employee advocacy mistakes and what to do instead

 It can seriously increase program adoption rates within your company.

-You can create competitions with a time duration.
+You could also create competitions with a time duration.

-And then offer a prize for the employee who comes up out on top.
+And then offer a prize for the employee who comes out on top.

-The problem here is that it creates an expectation that there will always be rewards.
+The problem is that it creates an expectation that rewards will always be there.

 The program then becomes more of an exchange between the employee and the company.